OpenSpace/openspace-api-js/script/README.md

 ## Caveats

-- As of 2025-03-05 the functions `propertyValue` and `setPropertyValueSingle` do not retrieve their proper function signatures from OpenSpace due to how they are implemented in C++.
+- As of 2025-03-05 the functions `propertyValue` and `setPropertyValueSingle` do not retrieve their correct function signatures from OpenSpace due to their implementation in C++.
 To call these functions correctly from a TypeScript context, their type definitions must be manually adjusted:
 - Change:

   ```javascript